 Any gamer will find something to love with Virtua Tennis 2 and it really shows how Sega’s magical combination of arcade prowess and the ability to bring that to the home screen made it such a potent competitor in the console wars.

-7. Sonic Adventure 2 (developed by Sonic Team USA, published by Sega 2001)
+7. Sonic Adventure 2 (developed by Sonic Team USA, published by Sega in 2001)

 When Sonic first entered the 3D world for real with Sonic Adventure, it gave all of us an idea of what could have been if Sonic X-treme had ever come out on the Sega Saturn.
 The Dreamcast itself might have ended up being a different story entirely, had Sega succeeded in at least bringing their mascot to the Saturn in some meaningful way but – outside of that racing game with the upbeat music – we got nothing.
 So there was a lot of pressure on Sonic Adventure to be epic as heck.